-HD4 Replacement Dwellings
+H4 Replacement Dwellings

-Proposals for replacement dwellings within the Parish will be approved, providing the following criteria is met;
+Proposals for replacement dwellings within the parish will be approved, providing the following criteria is met;

-- Modern housing designs are supported by the Plan, as long as they also respect and reflect styles of the existing properties in terms of scale, size, material use, and appearance - The proposals do not result in a loss of amenities for other properties in the Parish - Historic properties should not be replaced unless there is sound justification - Proposals for the replacement of a single dwelling with multiple dwellings are unlikely to be supported.
+- The proposals are commensurate with the existing properties in terms of scale, size, material use, and appearance - The proposals do not result in a loss of amenities for other properties in the parish

+Proposals for the replacement of a single dwelling with multiple dwellings are unlikely to be supported.

-- 5.33.
-The Neighbourhood Plan supports proposals for replacement of dwellings within the Parish.
-However, proposals must be considerate of the character and setting of the Parish in order to avoid a loss of quality homes. - 5.34.
-The community has expressed a desire to discourage homes being demolished and replaced by multiple dwellings on the same site, as this could create disproportionate housing densities that impinge on the existing street scenes of the village, as well as reducing amenities for existing residents.
-The existing housing density should be respected in the parish as it helps to define its rural character, and this is reflected in this part of the policy. - 5.35.
-Historic buildings in the Parish are an important part of its identity (see list of heritage assets in the Appendix of this Plan), and therefore should be protected from being replaced.
-This applies across the parish, particularly within the Conservation Area.
+- 5.28.
+The Neighbourhood Plan supports proposals for replacement of dwellings within the parish.
+However, proposals must be considerate of the character and setting of the parish in order to avoid a loss of quality homes. - 5.29.
+The community has expressed a desire to discourage homes being demolished and replaced by multiple dwellings on the same site, as this could create disproportionate housing densities that impinge on the existing street scenes of the village.